willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#risk-and-compliance---information-barriers) for the specific Customer Data at rest commitment for IB.
+Refer to the [ADR Commitments page](m365-dr-commitments.md#information-barriers) for the specific Customer Data at rest commitment for Information Barriers.

 ### Data Security - Information Protection (MIP)